smikhalevski/doubter/README.md

 # Introspection

 Doubter provides various features to introspect your shapes at runtime.
-Let's start from detecting input types supported by a particular shape.
+Let's start by detecting input types supported by a particular shape.

 The supported input types of a shape can be accessed through a `inputTypes` property: